Princeton Ridge

 For more than 50 years, the Ridge’s forest and wetland habitats have been identified as among the most important and environmentally sensitive areas in the region.
 Its mature forests are home to numerous endangered and threatened species, among them the Wood Turtle, Eastern Box Turtle, Cooper’s Hawk and Barred Owl.

 New Jersey Conservation Foundation and its preservation partners are collaborating to create a “Princeton Ridge Preserve” linking existing preserved open space, including the Autumn Hill Reservation, Herrontown Woods Arboretum, and Smoyer and Hilltop Parks, to create an interconnected public preserve of natural areas.
-This preserve would be used for passive recreation and education, while protecting this environmentally sensitive region.
+This preserve will be used for passive recreation and education, while protecting this environmentally sensitive region.